2023 (Q2) Chase Freedom Flex 5% Bonus Categories – Dates, Activation, & More

 Previous Quarterly Rotating Bonus Categories

 While the order may change, bonus categories tend to be fairly predictable year-to-year.
 Here are a few of the popular ones and some tips on maximizing value.
-You should expect to see these in 2022.
+You should expect to see some of these in 2023 and beyond.

 Amazon: Amazon usually pops up every few years.
 Most recently, it was combined with Whole Foods.
 Set your Freedom Flex card as your default Amazon payment method for the quarter.
 Since Whole Foods is more expensive than most grocery stores, it may not make sense to start making all of your grocery purchases there just for the bonus.